-- · Table edit functionality

-- Chart edit functionality
+- · Table edit functionality - Chart edit functionality

-- Persistence of manual edited imported data

 Table edit functionality

 By pressing the right mouse button a list with edit actions appears on the screen.
 These includes the option to copy and fill in data.
 The display that pops up after clicking the right mouse button on an equidistant timeseries is shown below (figures 1, 1.1, 1.2):